 Welcome to Caltech!
 The Caltech Y is here to enrich your student experience and support your growth as an engaged citizen of the world.

 At the Y, you will find opportunities to gain perspective through travel, explore the outdoors, serve the community, and much more.
-Among many highlights, our programs have brought students to experience cultural immersion in India, discuss international science policy in Geneva, camp in Yosemite, and volunteer at local schools.
+Our programs have enabled students to experience cultural immersion in India, discuss international science policy in Geneva, camp in Yosemite, and volunteer at local schools.

-We offer over 70 programs annually, including but not limited to community service, outdoor adventures, cultural events, social activities, and international travel opportunities.
-We also offer a wide range of equipment rentals at little cost for Caltech community members, including outdoor gear, AV, and event equipment.
+We offer over 70 programs annually, including but not limited to, community service, outdoor adventures, cultural events, social activities, and international travel opportunities.
+We also offer a wide range of low-cost equipment rentals to Caltech community members, including outdoor gear, AV, and event equipment.
 Whether you are planning a day trip or a major expedition, we may have what you need!

-If you'd like to find out more about the Caltech Y and how you can get involved, please feel free to email us at firstname.lastname@example.org or come visit our office at Tyson House - 505 S. Wilson Ave, Pasadena (next to the Credit Union).
+If you'd like to find out more about the Caltech Y and how you can get involved, please email us at firstname.lastname@example.org or visit us in the Tyson House at 505 S. Wilson Ave, Pasadena (next to the Caltech Employees Federal Credit Union).